 Since launching BootstrapBay in April 2014, we’ve managed to sell over 10,000 themes and generate over $150,000 in revenue.
 We also grew our blog traffic to 350,000+ monthly page views.

-Although we’ve moved on from the business to work on Snappa, it enabled me to quit my day job and go all-in on entrepreneurship.
+Although we’ve moved on from the business to work on Snappa, it enabled me to take a year off from my day job and eventually go all-in on entrepreneurship.

 Here’s a screenshot of our traffic before we put the site on autopilot.

 A marketplace is generally something you don’t want to start without any funding.
 Generating demand and supply at the same time is hard.
-Nevertheless, we made it happen with pure hustle.
+Nevertheless, we made it happen with pure hustle and determination although we did eventually plateau.

 In this case study, I’ll be sharing exactly how we built and grew the business.